 Healthy mini pumpkin pies are easy to make with a creamy, perfectly sweet, warmly spiced filling and a simple coconut pecan crust.
-These dairy and gluten free mini pumpkin pies are naturally sweetened with maple syrup, so fun and absolutely irresistible!
+These dairy-free and gluten-free mini pumpkin pies are naturally sweetened with maple syrup, so fun and absolutely irresistible!
 Perfect for the holiday season.

 If you are looking for the most perfect holiday dessert, these mini pumpkin pies are it!